-We had had just come off of a stressful AF month, and we both wanted to just relax and just be.
+We had just come off of a stressful AF month, and we both wanted to relax and just be.
 We desired a weekend getaway close to Los Angeles that offered minimal effort to enjoy ourselves; this included exploring the outdoors, enjoying delicious meals and creative libations, and a whole lot of self-care lovin’.

 Two Bunch Palms was the perfect destination that serviced all of our needs.
 In fact, we didn’t even have to leave the resort!
 Everything we needed was at Two Bunch Palms.

 Hot Springs Galore

 Alright, let’s get down to the crème de la crème, Two Bunch Palms is thee place to go if you seek hot springs.
 I’m not talking murky travertine springs found in the wild (although those are nice in their own right), I’m talking clean and pristine hot springs.
 Low in sulfur, and rich in lithium, Two Bunch Palms’ mineral water flows from a 600-year-old natural spring.
 Talk about some serious vibes …